0x7ffc/0x7ffc.github.io/_posts/2019-06-23-why-you-should-try-dvorak.md

 ![](/assets/images/keyboards.png)

 Colemak is another nice keyboard layout.
-Dvorak can be a little right hand heavy, and Colemak seems don't have this problem.
+Dvorak can be a little right hand heavy, and Colemak doesn't seem to have this problem.

-In conclusion, just try something other other Qwerty, it may surprise you.
+In conclusion, just try something other than Qwerty, it may surprise you.
 Happy typing y'all.